 - I don't like contributing to a business making money off my browsing (18%)

 - Ideological reasons (8%)

 Websites that rely on ad revenue are fighting back, often by preventing people from viewing content if they're using an ad blocker.
-But it doesn't really work; 16% of people say they would disable the ad blocker for the site, but more—28%—would simply stop going to the site.1
+But it doesn't really work; 74% of adblock users say that they leave websites when they encounter such an adblock wall.4

 Other sites have shifted focus to native advertising that matches the look and feel of the other content, a strategy that would seem to be in keeping with what consumers want.
 When asked "What do you think is the best way to help support websites (to cover their costs)?", here's what people said:1

 - "I'm fine with seeing ads but only if they are not annoying" (68%)

 - "I'm fine with the current situation; I see ads to support websites" (31%)